bypass health insurance contribution direct insurance

 Make use of allowances and reliefs

-An important relief for occupational pensioners is the exemption for health insurance contributions.
-Since the first of January 2020, the GKV Occupational Pension Exemption Act has been in effect.
-For the year 2025, this exemption amounts to €187.25 per month.
-Only the part of the occupational pension that exceeds this exemption is subject to health insurance.
-For a monthly occupational pension of, for example, €300, only €112.75 would be subject to contributions.
-This exemption also applies to capital payouts spread over ten years.
-Important: Voluntary statutory insured persons do not benefit from this exemption.
+An important relief for occupational pensioners is the allowance for health insurance contributions.
+Since 1st January 2020, the Occupational Pensions Allowance Act (GKV-Betriebsrentenfreibetragsgesetz) has been in place.
+For the year 2025, this allowance is set at 187.25 euros per month.
+Only the part of the occupational pension that exceeds this allowance is subject to health insurance contributions.
+For example, with a monthly occupational pension of 300 euros, only 112.75 euros would be subject to contributions.
+This allowance also applies to lump-sum payments that are spread over ten years.
+Importantly: Voluntarily insured statutory members do not benefit from this allowance.
 For them, the entire benefit is subject to contributions.
 A voluntary health insurance may have different rules here.

-• It amounts to €187.25 per month (as of 2025).
+• It amounts to 187.25 euros per month (as of 2025).

 Strategies for Reducing Contribution Burden

-The decision between a one-time capital payout and a monthly pension affects health insurance contributions.
-For a capital payout, the sum is hypothetically distributed over one hundred and twenty months.
-Health and nursing care contributions are then due on this monthly amount if it exceeds the exemption threshold.
-Similarly, a monthly pension is also subject to contributions if it exceeds the exemption threshold.
-For very small pensions that are below the exemption threshold of €187.25 (as of 2025), no health insurance contributions are due.
-Therefore, the choice of payout method should be carefully considered.
-An example calculation: A capital payout of €60,000 results in a hypothetical monthly amount of €500 (€60,000 / 120 months).
-After deducting the exemption threshold of €187.25 (as of 2025), €312.75 would be subject to contributions.
-This illustrates the substantial burden.
-Also consider what happens if a new employer does not take over the direct insurance.
+The decision between a one-time capital payout and a monthly pension impacts health insurance contributions.
+With a capital payout, the sum is fictitiously distributed over one hundred and twenty months.
+Health and nursing insurance contributions are then due on this monthly amount if the exemption threshold is exceeded.
+A monthly pension is also subject to contributions if it exceeds the exemption threshold.
+For very small pensions below the exemption threshold of 187.25 euros (as of 2025), no health insurance contributions are due.
+Therefore, the choice of payout form should be carefully considered.
+An example calculation: A capital payout of 60,000 euros results in a fictitious monthly amount of 500 euros (60,000 euros / 120 months).
+After deducting the exemption threshold of 187.25 euros (as of 2025), 312.75 euros would be subject to contributions, illustrating the significant burden.
+Also consider what happens if a new employer does not assume the direct insurance.

-Considerations regarding the payout method:
+Considerations for the payout form:

 • Capital payout: Distribution over 120 months for contribution calculation.